-If you needed an excuse to hurry home tonight to get some reading done, today marks National Comic Book Day.
-While commemorating the genre, we're also honoring Banned Books Week by looking at the graphic novels that have met challenges in libraries and schools across the country for content deemed inappropriate by some.
+If you needed an excuse to get some extra reading done this week, in addition to commemorating Banned Books Week , Sept.
+25 marks National Comic Book Day.
+In honor of the genre, take a look at the graphic novels that have met challenges in libraries and schools across the country for content deemed inappropriate by some.

-A ban attempt earlier this year in Chicago caught national attention when the Chicago Public Schools pulled Persepolis from classrooms without warning.
+A 2013 ban attempt in Chicago caught national attention when the Chicago Public Schools pulled Persepolis from classrooms without warning.
 The graphic novel memoir by Marjane Satrapi, which is also an award-winning film, focuses on the author's experience growing up during the Iranian Revolution and the changes that her family must endure.
-Most interestingly in this incident, students spoke up requesting the book to be placed back in classroom as it covers important history lessons.
-Persepolis is allowed in Chicago Public School libraries but will not be part of a curriculum without further investigation by the school board.
+Most interestingly in this incident, students spoke up requesting the book to be placed back in classrooms as it covers important history lessons.
+Persepolis is allowed in Chicago public school libraries but will not be part of a curriculum without further investigation by the school board.

 - Watchmen — Heralded as one of the best English-language novels , Watchmen has been challenged in at least two school libraries in the US , though details from the American Library Association aren't clear on the reasoning for the challenge.

-- Neonomicon — A 14-year-old-girl checked out this horror murder mystery by Alan Moore from a Greenville, SC, library with her mother's permission since it was from the adult section of the library.
-The parent later saw profanity and "pornographic" imagery in the book, and requested it be removed from library distribution.
-While the challenge is under still currently under consideration by the library's board of trustees, Neonomicon remains pulled from circulation.
+- Neonomicon — A 14-year-old girl checked out this horror murder mystery by Alan Moore from a Greenville, SC, library with her mother's permission since it was from the adult section of the library.
+The parent later saw profanity and "pornographic" imagery in the book and requested it to be removed from library distribution.
+While the challenge is still currently under consideration by the library's board of trustees, Neonomicon remains pulled from circulation.